awl4114awl/suspected-data-exfiltration-mde/README.md

 ---

-### 🧾 Step 6 — Documentation
+## 🧾 Step 6 | Documentation

+**Goal:**
-**Goal:** Record what I did, what I found, and what it means for future hunts.
+Record what I did, what I found, and what it means for future hunts.

-**✅ What I Did**
-Here is a clear record of my full investigation workflow:
-Created and onboarded a Windows 11 VM to Microsoft Defender for Endpoint (MDE).
-Verified the device was active, reporting telemetry, and visible in the Defender portal.

-Simulated malicious behavior by running a PowerShell one-liner that downloaded and executed a script (exfiltratedata.ps1) intended to mimic insider data theft.

-Collected telemetry from three core MDE tables:

-DeviceProcessEvents — to identify suspicious PowerShell, cmd, csc.exe, and MpCmdRun.exe activity

-DeviceFileEvents — to capture script creation and ZIP/CSV activity

-DeviceNetworkEvents — to confirm outbound connections associated with the attack

-Analyzed the full event chain by correlating timestamps between processes, files, and network flows.
-This allowed me to identify the exact execution sequence used for data exfiltration.

-Mapped activity to MITRE ATT&CK techniques, including:

-T1059.001 — PowerShell

-T1127 — Compile After Delivery

-T1218 — Signed Binary Proxy Execution (using MpCmdRun.exe)

-T1041 — Exfiltration Over C2 Channel

-Conducted a deep-dive investigation into the execution chain using Advanced Hunting queries, visualizations, and process-tree inspection.

-Performed remediation and hardening using final-hardening.ps1, which:

-Removed 7-Zip

-Enforced TLS 1.2

-Enabled Defender real-time protections

-Enforced firewall and audit policies

-Applied secure password/lockout policies

-Activated command-line auditing

-Verified the fixed state using:

-Get-MpComputerStatus

-Fresh MDE hunts

-Manual directory inspection (ProgramData)

-Removal of exfiltratedata.ps1 artifact

-Confirmed the system is now hardened, telemetry is clean, and no further suspicious activity appears.

 ---

-### 🔧 Step 7 — Improvement

-**Goal:** Strengthen security posture and refine investigation methods for the next hunt.

-**✅ What Could Have Prevented This Attack?**
-Several preventative controls could have stopped or limited the original attack chain:

-1. Remove or restrict 7-Zip and other archival tools The attack relied on 7-Zip to compress data.
-   If 7-Zip had never been installed or was restricted, the script would have failed.
-2. Enforce strict PowerShell execution policies
-   The script used -ExecutionPolicy Bypass.
-   Device Guard / AppLocker / WDAC could block bypass attempts entirely.
-3. Enable command-line auditing earlier
-   This dramatically improves visibility.
-   If auditing were already enabled, detection would have been faster.
-4. Restrict write access to ProgramData
-   Preventing non-admin write access would block script staging in C:\ProgramData.
-5. Outbound filtering / firewall egress rules
-   Blocking or alerting on outbound GitHub RAW requests (common exfil path) would catch this instantly.
-6. Use automated detection rules in MDE
-   Custom KQL detection rules could alert on:
-   PowerShell + Invoke-WebRequest

-7-Zip being used with a (archive) commands

-Cmd.exe launching PowerShell with bypass flags
+#### ✅ What I Did

+Here is a concise record of my full investigation workflow:

+1. **Created and onboarded** a Windows 11 VM to **Microsoft Defender for Endpoint (MDE)**.
+2. **Verified** the device was active, reporting telemetry, and visible in the Defender portal.
+3. **Simulated malicious behavior** by running a PowerShell one-liner that downloaded and executed `exfiltratedata.ps1`, mimicking insider data theft.

 ---

-**✅ How I Could Improve My Hunting Process** Reflecting on the steps I took, several improvements stand out:

-1. Build a timeline correlation query earlier
-   A single query joining ProcessEvents, FileEvents, and NetworkEvents would speed up triage.
-   I ended up doing this manually later.
-2. Automate extraction of suspicious indicators
-   I could use watchlists or custom tables to track:
-   Investigated IPs

-Suspicious hashes

-Known bad folders
-This speeds up future hunts.

-3. Create reusable “hunt modules”
-   For example:
-   “PowerShell LOLBins Hunt Module”

-“ProgramData Staging Hunt Module”

-“Exfiltration by Cloud Services Hunt Module”

-These patterns repeat across many attacks.
-4. Set up MDE custom detection rules
-Turning parts of my hunting queries into automated alerts would let future incidents surface immediately instead of requiring manual hunting.
-5. Improve visualization
-Building an event timeline chart or MITRE heatmap at the start would help me see patterns faster.
+#### 🧩 Telemetry Collection

+I collected telemetry from three core MDE tables to build a complete activity picture:

+- **DeviceProcessEvents** — captured PowerShell, cmd, csc.exe, and MpCmdRun.exe activity
+- **DeviceFileEvents** — logged script creation and ZIP/CSV modifications
+- **DeviceNetworkEvents** — confirmed outbound connections related to the simulated attack

+By correlating timestamps across these datasets, I reconstructed the full execution chain used for data exfiltration.

 ---

+#### 🧠 Analysis & Correlation

+The correlated activity revealed a deliberate exfiltration workflow mapped to multiple MITRE ATT&CK techniques:

+`T1059.001 | PowerShell`
+`T1127 | Compile After Delivery`
+`T1218 | Signed Binary Proxy Execution (MpCmdRun.exe)`
+`T1041 | Exfiltration Over C2 Channel`

+I then conducted deeper analysis using Advanced Hunting queries, visualizations, and process-tree inspections to confirm the relationships between PowerShell, compiler invocation, and network callbacks.

+---

+#### 🛠 Remediation & Hardening

+To remediate and secure the host, I executed **`final-hardening.ps1`**, which enforced:

+- Removal of 7-Zip
+- Enforcement of TLS 1.2 only
+- Defender real-time protections enabled
+- Firewall and advanced audit policies applied
+- Strong password and lockout policies configured
+- Command-line auditing activated

+---

+#### 🔍 Verification

+After remediation, I validated system integrity using:

+- `Get-MpComputerStatus` → verified Defender status
+- Fresh MDE Advanced Hunting queries → no new indicators of compromise
+- Manual directory inspection (`C:\ProgramData`) → confirmed removal of `exfiltratedata.ps1`

+✅ **Result:** The system was fully hardened, telemetry was clean, and no further suspicious activity was detected.

+---

+## 🔧 Step 7 | Improvement

+**Goal:**
+Strengthen security posture and refine investigation methods for the next hunt.

+---

+#### ✅ What Could Have Prevented This Attack?

+Several preventative controls could have stopped or significantly limited the original attack chain:

+1. **Remove or restrict archival tools (7-Zip, WinRAR, etc.)**
+   The attack relied on 7-Zip to compress data.
+If 7-Zip had never been installed or was restricted via AppLocker/WDAC, the script would have failed.

+2. **Enforce strict PowerShell execution policies**
+   The script used `-ExecutionPolicy Bypass`.
+Device Guard / AppLocker / WDAC and constrained language mode could block bypass attempts and prevent unauthorized script execution.

+3. **Enable command-line auditing earlier**
+   Command-line auditing dramatically improves visibility.
+If it had been enabled, detection and attribution would have been faster.

+4. **Restrict write access to `C:\ProgramData`**
+   Preventing non-admin write access would block easy script staging in `ProgramData`, removing a common foothold for drop-and-execute payloads.

+5. **Egress filtering / outbound firewall rules**
+   Blocking or alerting on outbound GitHub RAW requests (a common exfiltration/staging channel) would have caught this behavior immediately.

+6. **Automated detection rules in MDE**
+   Custom KQL detection rules could alert on combinations like:
+   - PowerShell + `Invoke-WebRequest`
+   - 7-Zip archive creation immediately preceded by PowerShell
+   - `cmd.exe` launching `powershell.exe` with bypass flags

+---

+#### ✅ How I Could Improve My Hunting Process

+Reflecting on the investigation, I identified several process and tooling improvements:

+1. **Build a timeline correlation query earlier**
+   Create a single query that joins `DeviceProcessEvents`, `DeviceFileEvents`, and `DeviceNetworkEvents` to rapidly produce an execution timeline.
+I reconstructed this manually during the hunt; automating it would save time.

+2. **Automate extraction of suspicious indicators**
+   Use watchlists or custom tables to track:
+   - Investigated IPs
+   - Suspicious hashes
+   - Known-bad folders
+   This speeds up triage and reuse across incidents.

+3. **Create reusable “hunt modules”**
+   Develop modular templates for common patterns, for example:
+   - *PowerShell LOLBins Hunt Module*
+   - *ProgramData Staging Hunt Module*
+   - *Exfiltration-by-Cloud-Services Hunt Module*
+   These save time and ensure consistent coverage.

+4. **Convert hunts into MDE custom detections**
+   Turn repeatable hunt queries into continuous alerts so incidents surface automatically rather than only during manual investigation.

+5. **Improve visualization**
+   Build an event timeline chart and a MITRE heatmap at the start of triage to surface patterns faster and guide analysis.

+---

-**✅ Summary of Improvements**
+#### ✅ Summary of Improvements

-If I had:
+If I had implemented:
-stronger PowerShell controls
+- stronger PowerShell controls,

-outbound firewall restrictions
+- outbound firewall restrictions,

-command-line auditing enabled earlier
+- command-line auditing enabled earlier, and

-and automated hunt rules in place
+- automated hunt/detection rules in MDE,

-…the exfiltration attempt would have been blocked or detected instantly.
-Moving forward, these improvements will make my hunts faster, more accurate, and more repeatable — exactly what an enterprise SOC would expect.
+…this exfiltration attempt would likely have been blocked or detected far earlier.
+Moving forward, these changes will make hunts faster, more accurate, and more repeatable — exactly what an enterprise SOC expects.